The following features were introduced or enhanced in Privileged Access Security version 12.2.

 PSM HTML5 Gateway security improvements

-Internal software used by the PSM HTML5 Gateway (Guacamole and Free-RDP) was upgraded for enhanced security.
+Internal third-party libraries used by the PSM HTML5 Gateway were upgraded for enhanced security.

 Privileged Session Manager for SSH

 Improved user experience in PSM for SSH when integrating with Ticketing systems

 In this version we added a retry mechanism that enables users to correct and re-enter the ticket ID when it includes invalid control characters, such as backspace or escape.
 This ensures session continuity and prevents the need to reconnect and initiate a new session to correct the entered Ticket ID.
 In addition, the retry mechanism is configurable and enables you to set the maximal number of retries.